WebOrigami/docs/src/content/framework/intro0.md

 title: "Origami framework introduction"
 ---

-The Origami framework is designed to transform digital content that you can create directly — data, files, and other resources — into forms that can be viewed and used by your audience.
+The Origami framework is designed to help you create digital content such as web sites, documentation, and data sets.
 It's built on a conceptual paradigm that treats development tasks as transformations of data represented in graphs.
+In a series of steps, you transform data, files, and other resources into forms that can be viewed and used by your audience.

+This tutorial follows a hands-on practical example of building a small website.
+Site creation is used as an illustrative example; you can use Origami for many other things than site development.

 ## Getting started

-This tutorial follows a hands-on practical example of building a small site.
-You can use Origami for many other things than website development; site creation is used as an illustrative example.

 You can follow along with this tutorial in one of two ways: